Hilton Cincinnati Netherland Plaza

 The Hilton Cincinnati Netherland Plaza is a true French Art Deco hotel masterpiece.
 Opened in 1931, the landmark hotel in Cincinnati was an integral part of the first multi-use complex in the United States.
 Described as a "city within a city," the complex featured an office tower, hotel, fully automated garage, shopping complex, and restaurants.
 Today, the hotel is the city's crown jewel.

 The historic hotel's main lobby and mezzanine areas feature a half acre of rare Brazilian rosewood, extensive use of German silver, and a stylized Egyptian decor reinforced with delicate floral motifs.
-There are also exquisitely detailed frescoes, ceiling murals, an original Rookwood fountain with a pair of matching seahorses, and the refined Restaurants at Palm Court, which includes Orchids at Palm Court—voted as the top restaurant in Cincinnati (Zagat, 2011, 2012, and 2013) and “One of the Top 100 restaurants in the USA” (OpenTable, 2011, 2012, and 2013.)
+There are also exquisitely detailed frescoes, ceiling murals, an original Rookwood fountain with a pair of matching seahorses, and the refined Restaurants at Palm Court, which includes Orchids at Palm Court—named #7 Best Restaurant in the USA by OpenTable for 2014.